Abarim Publications' online Biblical Greek Dictionary

 - Together with the noun πους (pous), meaning foot: the adjective τετραπους (tetrapous), meaning four-footed (Acts 10:12, 11:6 and Romans 1:23 only).

-- Together with the verb αρχω (archo), meaning to rule: the noun τετραρχης (tetrarches), meaning tetrarch: the ruler of the fourth part of what was previously one region (Matthew 14:9, Mark 6:14, Luke 3:1).
+- Together with the verb αρχω (archo), meaning to rule: the noun τετραρχης (tetrarches), meaning tetrarch: the ruler of the fourth part of what was previously one region.
 After Herod the Great's death, his kingdom was divided over three tetrarchs, namely Archelaus of Judea, Agrippa of Galilee and Perea (the area directly east of the Jordan), Philip of the east-Jordanian territories, and a toparch namely Herod the Great's granddaughter Salome I, who had famously asked for the head of John the Baptist on a platter.
 This word occurs 4 times, see full concordance, and from it comes:

-- The verb τετραρχεω (tetrarcheo), meaning to rule as tetrarch (Luke 3:1).
+- The verb τετραρχεω (tetrarcheo), meaning to rule as tetrarch (Luke 3:1 only).

-- Together with a derivation of the noun πουσ (pous), meaning foot: the noun τραπεζα (trapeza, hence our English words "trapezoid" and "trapezium"), which denotes a (four-legged) table of any kind (Matthew 15:27, Luke 16:21, Hebrews 9:2), or that which is set on it (Acts 16:34), but particularly the table used by money changers and lenders (Matthew 21:12, Luke 19:23).
+- Together with a derivation of the noun πους (pous), meaning foot: the noun τραπεζα (trapeza, hence our English words "trapezoid" and "trapezium"), which denotes a (four-legged) table of any kind (Matthew 15:27, Luke 16:21, Hebrews 9:2), or that which is set on it (Acts 16:34), but particularly the table used by money changers and lenders (Matthew 21:12, Luke 19:23).
 Note that the disciples' complaint that they had better things to do than "serve tables" (Acts 6:2) may in fact have not so much to do with what waiters in restaurants do (folks back then didn't dine as we do), but rather with conducting the business-and-logistics side of the ecclesiastical operation (see Matthew 25:27: bring my money "to the tables").
 This word occurs 15 times, see full concordance, and from it comes:

-- The noun τραπεζιτης (trapezites), meaning a money changer or banker (Matthew 25:27).
+- The noun τραπεζιτης (trapezites), meaning a money changer or banker (Matthew 25:27 only).